Jack

 prototype system demonstrated by JPL and its partners can

-continuously monitor the ocean without a limit on its lifetime
+continuously monitor the ocean without a limit on its

-imposed by energy supply."
+lifetime imposed by energy supply."

-"Most of Earth is covered by ocean, yet we know less about the
+"Most of Earth is covered by ocean, yet we know less about

-investigator.
-"This technology to harvest energy from the
+principal investigator.
+"This technology to harvest energy

-monitor the ocean and its influence on climate."
+measure and monitor the ocean and its influence on climate."

 SOLO-TREC draws upon the ocean's thermal energy as it